chec/commercejs-examples/README.md

 ## Contributing to our resources

-If you'd like to contribute to our resources with an example project you have developed using Chec and the Commerce.js SDK.
-Please checkout our template guidelines on writing guides and tutorial:
+If you'd like to contribute to our resources with an example project you have developed using Chec and the Commerce.js SDK, please refer to our template guidelines on writing guides and tutorial:

 - [Guide template](https://github.com/chec/resources/blob/master/templates/guide-template.md)
 - [Tutorial template](https://github.com/chec/resources/blob/master/templates/tutorial-template.md)